-Fig. 6 Solution profiles at all depths with $\gamma = 5\%$.
-Magenta crosses show the analytical steady-state solution, the thick black dashed lines show the initial condition, green circles show the profile at $t^ = 250$, and thin blue lines show the profile at $t^ = 125$.
-Plotted for biological dynamics with a) single stable points at all depths, b) stable limit cycles at bottom of euphotic zone, and c) stable limit cycles in entire euphotic zone.
-The quadrature-based solution is plotted at the quadrature points, whereas the quadrature-free solution is plotted at the nodal points.
+Fig. 6 Solution profiles at all depths with $\gamma = 5\%$ .
+Magenta crosses show the analytical steady-state solution, the thick black dashed lines show the initial condition, green circles show the profile at $t^ = 250$ , and thin blue lines show the profile at $t^ = 125$ .
+Plotted for biological dynamics with a single stable points at all depths, b stable limit cycles at bottom of euphotic zone, and c stable limit cycles in entire euphotic zone.
+The quadrature-based solution is plotted at the quadrature points, whereas the quadrature-free solution is plotted at the nodal points

-Fig. 7 Solution profiles for all depths at $t^ = 500$ using a 15^{th} degree polynomial and 3 elements with $\gamma = 5\%$ for dynamics with stable limit cycles at the bottom of the euphotic zone.
-As in Figure [6], the magenta crosses show the analytical steady-state solution, thick black dashed lines show the initial condition, green circles show the profile at $t^ = 250$, and thin blue lines give the profile at $t^ = 125$.
-The solution is plotted at the quadrature points for the quadrature version, and at the nodal points for the quadrature-free (i.e. where the source terms are evaluated). a) Uses well-behaved (Gauss-Lobatto) nodal points, b) uses uniform nodal points.
+Fig. 7 Solution profiles for all depths at $t^ = 500$ using a 15th degree polynomial and three elements with $\gamma = 5\%$ for dynamics with stable limit cycles at the bottom of the euphotic zone.
+As in Fig. 6, the magenta crosses show the analytical steady-state solution, thick black dashed lines show the initial condition, green circles show the profile at $t^ = 250$ , and thin blue lines give the profile at $t^ = 125$ .
+The solution is plotted at the quadrature points for the quadrature version, and at the nodal points for the quadrature-free (i.e., where the source terms are evaluated). a Uses well-behaved (Gauss-Lobatto) nodal points, b uses uniform nodal points lations at element interfaces and the added numerical cost need to be considered.
+The additional accuracy may be warranted when a bifurcation of the solution could occur, or when the solution is under-resolved.
+As a whole, a key result is that, for any numerical scheme, careful numerical studies should be performed in one dimension to understand the potential errors arising from the nonlinear source term discretization before proceeding with advective models.